SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/overview.md

 On the other hand, if we look at **the User Access Report, it lists all users for selection**.

 Some reports, such as **the External Users report, generate right after clicking the report tile and don't show the Selection step**.
-* Since the selection and filters can differ, reports are further described within the category-specific articles given below.
+* Since the selection and filters can differ, reports are further described within the category-specific articles below.

 ## Report Categories